Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 You’ll find them everywhere as they are very difficult to miss.

 These lines draw attention to a subject or scene.
 A leading line can be a path or a road, leading us off into the distance.

 But where are these lines leading the viewer?
 They should bring you to the most interesting part of the image.
 To subjects, scenarios or something specific.

 Read all about them here, in our extensive article.

 We have looked at lines in previous articles above.
 Those that lead your eyes to an interesting area of your image, or the edges of the objects in the frame.

-These converging lines look at the lines that run along the image that ends in a point, far into the distance.
-These run along the image horizontally in street images, or vertically in architecture.
+These converging lines look at the bands that run alongside the image.
+They end in a point, far into the distance.

-Our extensive article here will help you understand and use these lines, helping to strengthen your images.
+Our extensive article here will help you understand and use these lines.
+All in the cause of strengthening your images.

-Horizontal lines are everywhere we look and form the basis of many compositional rules.
-This is a great way to group together many other subjects together.
+Horizontal lines are everywhere we look.
+They form the basis of many compositional rules.
+This is a great way to group together with many other subjects together.